thecollekta/alx-backend-security/README.md

   - Using a dedicated logging solution
   - Implementing request sampling for logging
   - Using database read replicas for log queries
+- Geolocation data is cached for 24 hours to minimize API calls
+- Database indexes are added for efficient querying
+- Private IP addresses (127.x.x.x, 10.x.x.x, 192.168.x.x, 172.16.x.x) are automatically skipped for geolocation
+- Consider using a more robust cache backend (like Redis) in production

 ## Management Commands